katsmamina/architecture-quiz-group2/planning/development-strategy.md

 - [x] Study and modify the backlog
 - [x] Devise a development strategy
 - [ ] Design a wireframe to set guidelines for UI/UX design
+- [ ] await response from
 - [ ] Design a user story dependencies diagram

-This user story is developed on branch `master`
+This user story is developed on branch `planning`

 ---